Shrinkage under Random Projections, and Cubic Formula Lower Bounds for $\mathsf{AC}^0$: Applications

 as required.

 It remains to deal with input lengths~$n$ that are not of the form $2^{k}\cdot(k+1)$.
 For such input lengths~$n$, we choose $k$ to be the largest natural number such that $2^{k}\cdot(k+1)\le n$, and proceed as before.
-It can be verified that for this choice of~$k$ it holds that $2^{k}\cdot(k+1)=\Theta(n)$, and therefore all the foregoing asymptotic bounds continue to hold. \end{proof}

-\begin{remark} We note that our methods cannot prove formula lower bounds that are better than cubic.
-As explained in \Cref{quadratic-barrier}, it holds that $\Am(f)$ is upper bounded by~$n^2$.
-In particular, this implies that $\Km(f)$ is upper bounded by~$n^2$.
+It can be verified that for this choice of~$k$ we have $2^{k}\cdot(k+1)=\Theta(n)$, and therefore all the foregoing asymptotic bounds continue to hold. \end{proof} \begin{remark} We note that our methods cannot prove formula lower bounds that are better than cubic.
+As explained in \expref{Remark}{remark:quadratic-barrier}, it holds that $\Am^2(f) \le n^{2}$.
 Thus, one cannot expect to obtain a lower bound that is better than cubic by combining these measures with Andreev's argument. \end{remark}